Kevin-McGonigle/comet/docs/features/features.md

 #### Instability

 ##### Description
+The ratio of efferent coupling to total coupling, indicating a package/type/method's resilience to change.

 ##### Formula
+I = EC / (EC + AC)

+Where:
+* EC = Efferent coupling.
+* AC = Afferent coupling.

 ##### Priority

 #### Abstractness

 ##### Description
+The ratio of the number of abstract types/methods to the number of total types/methods (both abstract and concrete).

 ##### Formula
+A = AB / (AB + CO)

+Where:
+* AB = Number of abstract types/methods.
+* CO = Number of concrete types/methods.

 ##### Priority

 #### Method Cohesion

 ##### Description
+A measurement of a class's adherence to the single responsibility principle by examining how many instance fields are used in each method.

 ##### Formula
+MC = MF / (M * F)

+Where:
+* MF = The sum of the number of methods using a given instance field for each instance field of the class.
+* M = The number of methods in the class.
+* F = The number of instance fields in the class.

 ##### Priority

 #### Relational Cohesion

 ##### Description
+The number of internal relationships per type, giving an indication of coupling within a package.

 ##### Formula
+RC = R / T

+Where:
+* R = The number of internal relationships.
+* T = The number of types.

 ##### Priority

 #### Nesting Depth

 ##### Description
+The maximum number of encapsulated scopes within a given method, indicating complexity and maintainability.

 ##### Formula
+ND = Maximum number of encapsulated scopes.

 ##### Priority